korya/hp-ide-code-review-extension/README.md

-# Code Review extension for HP Pronq IDE
+# Code Review for HP Pronq IDE

 The extension allows the developers to easily create code reviews (aka pull requests), send them to others and get a feedback.